 Questions to Ask Your Health Team

-Before starting MOUD with methadone, you’ll want to ask your treatment team various questions about what methadone is, how it works, and if the opioid medication is right for you.
+Before starting methadone treatment, ask your treatment team various questions about what methadone is, how it works, and if the opioid medication is right for you.
 Listen carefully to their responses and ask follow-up questions to ensure you thoroughly understand the implications of methadone.
+Feel free to keep the conversation going throughout your treatment.

 Questions to ask your care team about before taking methadone include: